almusjan/-qam-cli/README.md

 <hr>

-Simple Tutorial by <a href="https://medium.com/nmc-techblog/building-a-cli-with-node-js-in-2024-c278802a3ef5">Evgeni Gomziakov</a>.
+Tutorial by <a href="https://medium.com/nmc-techblog/building-a-cli-with-node-js-in-2024-c278802a3ef5">Evgeni Gomziakov</a>.

 <a href="https://github.com/egmzy/my-node-cli">Full examples file</a>